Ypsilenna/ypsilenna.github.io/_stories/TSQ-Ch01.md

 The priestess experienced a sudden burning sensation in her head.
 She closed her eyes in anguish.
 Raa didn't seem to loosen her grip on her as the celestial magic engraved a cursed mark on her forehead.
 It looked like a droplet suspended between two dots, the same symbol as the one on Raa's head.

-The whole life flashed before the priestess' eyes and then vanished forever.
+The whole life flashed before the priestess's eyes and then vanished forever.
 She tried to hold on to whatever she could, but her attempts were fruitless.

 The woman opened her eyes, which were now green as freshly cut grass, so lost… confused.
 The celestial snake released her, but she was unable to stand up.
 The world looked so blurry, she didn't know what she was looking at.